Occupational Therapy in the Acute Care Setting

 Differences of Acute Care versus Traditional Rehab

-Being an OT working in acute care is vastly different than other settings.
+Being an occupational therapist working in acute care is vastly different than other settings.
 You don’t have much time to work with the patient – typically only a few days.

 In rehab, you really get to know your patients and work with them over extended periods of time.
 In acute care, it’s rare that you’ll get more than a few days with the person.